burcinguzel/ffc-nightlife-app/README.md

 $ npm install
 ```

-This will install the shorthener.js components into the `your-project` directory.
+This will install the server.js components into the `your-project` directory.

+Also, you must create yelp (https://www.yelp.com/developers/manage_api_keys) and twitter api keys (https://apps.twitter.com), and define
+as enviroment variables.

 ### Starting the App

-To start the app, make sure you're in the project directory and type `node shorthener.js` into the terminal.
+To start the app, make sure you're in the project directory and type `node server.js` into the terminal.
 This will start the Node server

 You should the following messages within the terminal window: